yannbf/storybook-coverage-recipes/vue/README.md

 }
 ```

-In the vue3 example, this issue does not occur.
+In the [vue3](../vue3) example, this issue does not occur.
+Any help figuring out why this is happening or a possible fix is appreciated.

 ## Setting up coverage